 XIII- PUBLICATION COMMITTEE

-Board.
+of the Board.
 All business connected with this publication shall be attended to by this Committee subject to the oversight

 and direction of the Board of Directors, except that all sales of the publication shall be made by the Executive Secretary.

 All collections of money made by the Committee shall be transmitted promptly to the Secretary with a statement to show its

 source, and that officer shall thereupon countersign the receipt given for the payment.
 The Committee shall transmit to the

 Board of Directors at its monthly meeting a report concerning the progress of the work entrusted to it and its annual report

-shall be submitted to the Executive Secretary at the January meeting and shall embody a complete statement of the
+shall be submitted to the Executive Secretary at the January meeting and shall embody a complete statement

 XIV - LECTURE COMMITTEE

 Lecture Committee shall be composed of at least three members.
 It shall be responsible for the presentation of a technical